BOBrown/boZhang.github.io/_pages/about.md

 <div style='font-size:14pt; text-align:justify; font-family:Georgia; margin-top: 50pt'>
   <div style='width: 95%; vertical-align: middle; margin-left: 3%'>
-Bo Zhang is a Young Scientist at Shanghai AI Laboratory.
-His work has led to many awards, including the Shanghai Rising Star under Grant No. 23QD1401000, the National Scholarship 2020/2021 China Award, the 2019 Excellent Doctoral Scholarship of Fudan University Award, and various awards from VALSE China and Shanghai Government.
-His research outcomes have some impacts on industrial applications like airport checkpoint security recognition, domain adaptive face recognition, and localization of concealed dangerous objects.
+Bo Zhang is a Young Scientist at the Shanghai Artificial Intelligence Laboratory (Shanghai AI Lab) and Head of the Scientific Discovery System Team at the AI for Science Center.
+His research focuses on general AI agents, multimodal reasoning large models, and their applications in autonomous scientific discovery.
+His work has led to many awards, including the Outstanding Young Talents in Shanghai, Shanghai Rising Star, the National Scholarship 2020/2021 China Award, the 2019 Excellent Doctoral Scholarship of Fudan University Award, and various awards from VALSE China and Shanghai Government.
+His research outcomes have some impacts on industrial applications like airport checkpoint security recognition and Robosweeper.
   </div>
 </div>

 <div style='font-size:14pt; text-align:justify; font-family:Georgia; margin-top: 50pt'>
   <div style='width: 95%; vertical-align: middle; margin-left: 3%'>
-He has published 40+ papers in top-tier international conferences and journals such as CVPR, ICLR, ICML, ACL, T-PAMI, TIP, and IJCV.
-He also actively contributes to the academic community as an AE or reviewer for leading conferences and journals.
-He led the development of the InternAgent/Intern-Discovery/3DTrans open-source project, which won the Waymo Challenge international competition, received coverage from several mainstream media outlets, and accumulated over Github 13,000 stars.
+Over the course of my academic career, I have published more than 50 papers in top-tier venues such as CVPR, ICLR, ICML, ACL, T-PAMI, TIP, and IJCV.
+I am also proud to have won the [OpenAI MLE-bench](https://github.com/openai/mle-bench) and Waymo Open Dataset Challenge for my work in multi-agent collaborative optimization and perception-decision making.

+My team and I are deeply committed to building foundation agents and multi-agent systems that solve real-world challenges.
+I led the development of [InternAgent](https://www.shlab.org.cn/news/5444184) and the [Intern-Discovery platform](https://www.shlab.org.cn/news/5444231), which was officially launched at WAIC 2025 and featured in MIT Technology Review and People's Daily.
+Using this platform, we collaborated with the Lingang Laboratory to develop [OriGene](https://www.biorxiv.org/content/10.1101/2025.06.03.657658v1), leading to the successful discovery of two original biological targets: GPR160 and ARG2.
   </div>
 </div>